Using tmux with Claude Code

 That’s your pagination and search right there.

-Capture Buffer to Editor
+Capture the Claude Code Buffer to an Editor

 This lets you copy the entire tmux buffer (aka contents) to your editor: